-4.4 Perimeter Yard
+4.5 Perimeter Yard

 The Perimeter Yard surrounds the Interior Yard.
-It is a natural appearing area with grasses, large screening shrubs and occasional clusters of canopy trees.
-Walls or fences are not permitted in this area.
+It is a natural appearing area with grasses, large screening shrubs and occasional accent planting and clusters of canopy trees.
+Walls or fences are not permitted in this area with exceptions provided for in Section "2.6 Interior Yard Expansion".

-In the Casitas, landscape and irrigation in the Perimeter Yard has been installed by the developer and is maintained by the Santaluz Maintenance Association.
-This landscape may be supplemented by the homeowner if approved by the Aesthetics Council, but landscape may not be otherwise modified.
+Landscape and irrigation in the Perimeter Yard is installed by the Master Developer and is to be maintained by the homeowner.
+This landscape may be supplemented by the homeowner which may include the addition of large screening shrubs, limited additional accent planting and an occasional tree.
+Transition areas must appear seamless and natural.
+Approval by the Aesthetics Council is required.
 Plant material utilized must be from the Perimeter Yard Plant List.
-No plant material from the prohibited Plant List is permitted.
+No plant material from the Prohibited Plant List is permitted.